h3nry-d1az/h3nry-d1az.github.io/docs/posts/2025/pnpl.md

 # A story from three years ago

 Actually, I might have just told a white lie, because I did not come up with its core idea a few days ago, but rather the concept of a language based on the fundamental theorem of arithmetic (FTA from now on) has been coming to my mind at least since 2022.
-This was originally my final project for the ESTALMAT program, and was named pirho (\\(\\Pi_\\rho\\)), for *product (of primes)*.
+This was originally the final project me and my friends Adam and Alessandro made for the ESTALMAT program, and was named pirho (\\(\\Pi_\\rho\\)), for *product (of primes)*.

 In \\(\\Pi_\\rho\\), programs are made up of a list of numbers separated by spaces, where each one represents a different instruction.
 Now, each instruction is composed of an opcode -- denoted by a prime number --, and a series of arguments, all multiplied together so that they can be recovered by the FTA.
 For example, here is a valid \\(\\Pi_\\rho\\) program: \\[959\\:11\\:89\\:101\\:10349\\quad\\implies\\quad 7\\cdot 137\\: 11 \\: 89\\: 101\\: 79\\cdot 131 \\]